A computational model of twisted elastic ribbons: Introduction

 In general, thin sheets are excellent candidates for computational modeling.
-Plenty of great work has been done to simulate thin sheet deformations using finite element methods (FEM) \cite{bridson_robust_2002,narain_folding_2013,schreck_nonsmooth_2016,gottesman_localized_2018,charrondiere_numerical_2020}, and there are several models that successfully map regular discrete lattices to the bulk properties of a sheet \cite{seung_defects_1988,ostoja-starzewski_lattice_2002,plummer_buckling_2020}.
+Plenty of great work has been done to simulate thin sheet deformations using finite element methods (FEM)~\cite{bridson_robust_2002,narain_folding_2013,schreck_nonsmooth_2016,gottesman_localized_2018,charrondiere_numerical_2020}, and there are several mass-spring-models that successfully map regular discrete lattices to the bulk properties of a sheet~\cite{seung_defects_1988,ostoja-starzewski_lattice_2002,plummer_buckling_2020}.
 Less work, however, has been dedicated to mapping a microscopically random mesh's parameters to the bulk properties of the simulated sheet.
-Some models use a random mesh to approximate a constant bulk Young's modulus \cite{van_Gelder_1998,lloyd_identification_2007}, and others focus on making discretized bending realistic \cite{grinspun_discrete_2003,wardetzky_discrete_2007,tamstorf_discrete_2013}.
-But in some cases these models are inconsistent with analytical descriptions of regular meshes; what's more, a combined stretching and bending model has never been thoroughly tested.
-A discrete mesh model that can be directly compared to physical materials is infinitely useful and opens the door to generating large data sets useful for data-driven discovery methods.
+Some models use a random mesh to approximate a constant bulk Young's modulus~\cite{van_Gelder_1998,lloyd_identification_2007}, and others focus on making discretized bending realistic~\cite{grinspun_discrete_2003,wardetzky_discrete_2007,tamstorf_discrete_2013}.
+But in some cases these models are inconsistent with analytical descriptions of regular meshes; what's more, a combined stretching and bending model has to our knowledge, not been thoroughly tested.
+A discrete mesh model that compares directly to physical materials is infinitely useful, opening the door to generating large data sets useful for data-driven discoveries.

+In this paper, we develop a simple, computationally cheap, mechanical mass-spring-model (MSM) to study twisted thin ribbons.
+We could equivalently use an FEM approach to study thin twisted ribbons.
+However, we are compelled by the MSM because it is an intuitive extension of coupled oscillators; allows local, ``microscopic'' control of the mesh topology; and \revb{is not tethered to the limitations of using a partial differential equation for the sheet, such as describing the post-buckled shapes, or singularities in the PDE in areas with stress-focusing}.
+It is a simple model with historical precedence that accurately replicates the interesting observables of the thin elastic sheet, \revb{using only Hookean springs with small stresses that depend linearly on deformation}.
+A lattice model like this, with nearest and next-to-nearest neighbor interactions, also preserves the possibility of learning about or from other statistical mechanics lattice models.